UniStuttgart-VISUS/Visus.LdapAuthentication/Visus.DirectoryAuthentication/README.md

 }
 ```

+## Customising LDAP mappings

-## Customising the user object
+### Customising the user object
-The built-in [`LdapUser`](LdapUser.cs) object provides a reasonably mapping of attributes in an Active Directory to user claims.
+The built-in `LdapUser` object provides a reasonably mapping of attributes in an Active Directory to user claims.
 There are two ways you can customise this behaviour: the first is by inheriting from `LdapUser` and adding additional properties that are mapped to LDAP attributes (in contrast to version 1.x of the library, it is not possible to change existing mappings of `LdapUser`), or you can provide a completely new class where all attributes are mapped according to your needs.

 If you create a fully customised user, make sure to annotate properties with special meanings accordingly to allow the mapper to understand your class (alternatively, you could also provide your own `ILdapMapper`).
 These attributes are: